vishal-git/doc-parser/README.md

 ## ⚙️How It Works

 Each uploaded PDF document first gets converted into an image (by using `pypdfium2`).
 This is because it's easier to extract text from images rather than from PDF documents.

-Then from the image, each line of raw (and messy!) text is extracted (by using `pytesseract`).
-This raw text is then sent to OpenAI API with the following prompt:
+Then from these images, each line of raw (and messy!) text is extracted (by using `pytesseract`).

+This raw text is then sent to GPT-3.5 via the OpenAI API with the following prompt:

 <p align='center'>
 	<img src='./img/prompt-template.png' alt='Prompt Template', width='650'>
 </p>

-Where `content` is all the extracted text and `data_elements` are the default paramteres discussed above.
+Where `content` is all the extracted text and `data_elements` are the default parameters discussed above.

-The OpenAI API parses through the text and extracts the requested data elements (as long as they are available).
+The GPT-3.5 model parses through the text and extracts the requested data elements (as long as they are available).
 The JSON results are then converted into a pandas dataframe and displayed on the app UI.

 Please note that the app uses **gpt-3.5-turbo-0613** from OpenAI.